How to Start Streaming in 6 Steps

 This is something that you will need to download.
 This will be your encoder.

-What an encoder does is it takes all your video input and converts it into a format compatible with different platforms.
+An encoder takes all your video input and converts it into a format compatible with different platforms.

-It’s like a video editing tool, but it does the work in real time.
+It’s like a video editing tool, but it does the work in real-time.
 You can add animated titles, intros, chroma-key, and live switching.
-You can add layers to your social media comments on your live feed, etc. Many stuff you can tinker with this software.
+You can add layers to your social media comments on your live feed, etc. You can tinker with this software for a lot of things.
 Some of the most used software are:

 • OBS Studio